Dodge County Sheriff’s

 Carl Guse, Vice Coordinator

-The Posse volunteer program was established in June, 2009.
+The VCP volunteer program was established in June, 2009.
 The initial group numbered 22 and currently there are still 22 active members, although not all members are the same as those that originally started.

 Office of the Dodge County Sheriff

 It is the purpose of the Dodge County Sheriff’s Office to give the best possible service and protection to the citizens of Dodge County.

 As a volunteer you will be very visible in the community; therefore, you will be expected at all times to conduct yourself as a public relations ambassador for the sheriff’s office.